dmiller/clojure-clr-next/_posts/2025-09-04-functional-anatomy.md

 When these conditions are met, for each `invoke` the function defines, there will be a `staticInvoke` method of the same arity with the actual function definition.
 The `invoke` just calls the `staticInvoke` of the same arity.

-I provide more detail on some of the issues of static linking in a previous post outside this series:  [The function of naming; the naming of functions]({{site.baseurl}}{% post_url 2025-02-28-function-naming }).
+I provide more detail on some of the issues of static linking in a previous post outside this series: __The function of naming; the naming of function__.

 ## Primitive urges